 - Obtaining a visa is not physically possible, such as when the Department of State suspended visa issuance operations as a result of the coronavirus crisis

 - Other urgent humanitarian situations not listed above in which the applicant is not eligible for a visa or other travel document.

 Who Can Apply?

-How long is the Parole valid for?
+How Long is the Parole Valid?

-What is the process?
+What is Re-Parole?

 How does W&A help?

 We will formulate a strategy for your case and prepare the application and supporting documentation in order to maximize the chances of its approval.
+If you were denied, we can assist in preparing a new application or request reconsideration.
+We can also assist with a re-parole application for those currently in the US in parole status and submit applications to legalize status on a permanent basis.
 Please feel free to contact us so that we may be able to assess your case.